koltyakov/az-fun-go-sp/README.md

 The assumption is that a Linux plan was selected for the function app.

-The build creates `bin/server` binary with Go custom handler.
+The build creates `bin/server` binary with the Go custom handler.

 2\.
 In VSCode,